vbhv/vbhv.github.io/_projects/ushahidi.md

 ![alt text][4]

-Conextual visualisations help in understanding the trend of incoming reports over time
+Contextual visualisations help in understanding the trend of incoming reports over time

 ![alt text][5]

-Conextual visualisations help in understanding the various types of incoming reports
+Contextual visualisations help in understanding the various types of incoming reports

 #### Other Projects